Ticket Price: $65; with conference registration

 1. How Project Based-Learning and the NGSS work together; 2.
 Strategies for using formative, informal, and summative assessment to guide teaching; and 3.
 How to use ML-PBL materials to teach grades K–5.

-Emily Adah Miller (University of Georgia: Athens, GA), Susan Codere (CREATE for STEM Institute, Michigan State University: East Lansing, MI), Joseph Krajcik (CREATE for STEM Institute, Michigan State University: East Lansing, MI)
+Emily Adah Miller (University of Georgia: Athens, GA), Susan Codere (CREATE for STEM Institute, Michigan State University, Retired), Joseph Krajcik (CREATE for STEM Institute, Michigan State University: East Lansing, MI)